-This cocktail legend began 41 years ago.
+This cocktail legend began over 45 years ago.
 Our story starts in 1969 with a bar manager by the name of Walter Chell.
 While working at the Calgary Inn, now the Westin Calgary, Chell was charged with creating a signature cocktail for the opening of the hotel’s Italian restaurant, Marco’s.

 Chell shills clam chills without the clam shells.
 Around the same time in 1969, a beverage company in California was also experimenting with a clam and tomato juice blend.
 The company was none other than the now famous Motts.
 Motts hired Chell to advise on a premixed version of the blended juice, aptly called Clamato.

 A national advertising campaign was launched that featured Chell dispensing some sage Caesar advice – making the cocktail and Clamato household names.
 We can only imagine the rejoicing of the busy bartenders and home mixologists all over Canada who now no longer needed to shell and crush their clams to make an incredible drink.

 Today, our lives are garnished with suspense.
 Despite the recipe alterations over the years, critical to a Caesar’s success is still the garnish.
 Every Caesar aficionado prefers something different – making ordering one somewhere new an event with more tension than playoff hockey.

 Check out these great places to grab a Caesar in Calgary:

 The Westin serves this classic drink the way Calgary intended.